 As a cost-effective initiative, COIL allows a larger number of our students to gain international exposure, global competencies, and real-world problem-solving skills that make them more competitive in the workforce.
 These goals align with the BMCC Strategic Plan 2015 – 2020.
 In addition to expanding global learning and digital literary in the classroom, faculty will have the opportunity to expand their professional network internationally and consider new ideas for research.
-See this COIL Publishing Guide from LaGuardia Community College, as well as the resources below.
+See this COIL Publishing Guide from LaGuardia Community College.

 Do I need to propose a new course?